nfeldl/nfeldl.github.io/collections/_news/2020-04-02-southern-ocean-polynyas.md

 - date: 2019-05-22
   type: talk
-  text: "Presented by Z. Kaufman at the 15th AMS Conference on Polar Meteorology and Oceanography, Boulder, CO."
+  text: "Presented by Z. S. Kaufman at the 15th AMS Conference on Polar Meteorology and Oceanography, Boulder, CO."

 ---